kadamopo/Exclaimer-Solution-Old/Documents/README_FIRST.txt

 C. GENERAL NOTES
 ================

-3. For the utilisation of the provided unit test I had to install the following Nuget package:
+3. For the utilisation of the provided unit tests I had to install the following Nuget package:

     NUnit3TestAdapter